Elizabeth Oakes Smith: Son Appleton's arrest

-Spiritual years
+Later years

 Challenged and stigmatized by Appleton's arrest and exile to London during the war, Smith experienced more misfortune as the 1860s decade came to a close with the death of her son Edward from yellow fever in 1865, the death of her now aged husband in 1868, and the death by drowning of her son Sidney in 1869.
 She sold her own home in Patchogue in 1870 and began living with her son Alvin in nearby Blue Point, New York, on Long Island.
+Four of her granddaughters (Appleton's daughters) drowned in a boating accident in 1879.

 When Appleton returned to the United States in the 1870s, purchasing a property in Beaufort, North Carolina, Smith lived alternately between the two sons' homes.
 Undaunted by her reverses, she continued to publish poetry and articles in both popular and religious journals.
 In 1877, she served as pastor of The Independent Church in Canastota, New York, and she continued to attend conventions on Women's Suffrage.
 In January, 1879, she delivered a lecture entitled "Biology and Woman's Rights" at 11th Woman's Suffrage Convention, in Washington D.C.

 As fragments of her personal journal from the late 1880s demonstrate, Smith turned increasingly to a traditional religious faith in her later years.
 She outlived all of her immediate family, save her youngest son Alvin.
 By the time of her death in 1893 her fictional works had suffered the fate of all outmoded popular styles and themes, while her feminist works would have to await the renewed interest of activists and scholars in the 1970s and 80s.
 She was buried beside her husband Seba, and son Edward, in the Lakeview Cemetery, in Patchogue, New York.